garth-c/tableau/README.md

 # data import

 Using Tableau Prep, the sales transaction files from Maven Cycles for 2019 and 2020 are unioned together to form a new combined transaction table.
-Then the rest of the tables are joined to the new combined transaction table to form a super set to use for this project.
+Then the rest of the tables are joined (inner join) to the new combined transaction table to form a super set to use for this project.

 ![prep_data_flow](https://github.com/garth-c/tableau/assets/138831938/bd086ca2-40f3-4db1-aa75-6de2023abdf7)

 The data in Tableau Prep was put into a flow using a star schema approach.
-This approach puts a transaction or fact table at the center of the schema and then the other factor tables or master file tables are connected to it through keys.
-This makes the join process very simple to implement.
+This approach puts a transaction or fact table at the center of the schema and then the other factor tables or master file tables are connected to it through joins.
+This makes the denormalization process very simple to implement.
 All of the joins in this project were inner joins and there was no need to set up a snow flake schema as all of the dimension tables would join directly to the fact table.

 ![image](https://github.com/garth-c/tableau/assets/138831938/e1e2614e-08d7-4e52-b558-307766e77294)